Elizabeth Taylor

 Epidemiologist

-I hold a PhD in Primary Care and Population Science from the University of Southampton and my research interests are based around maternal and child health across the life course.
+Elizabeth holds a PhD in Primary Care and Population Science from the University of Southampton.
+Her research interests are based around maternal and child health across the life course.

 Recent publications